 “Order is one of the needs of life which, when it is satisfied, produces a real happiness.” ~ Maria Montessori*

-1. Less really is more.
-Having fewer toys on the shelf helps the child focus, engage for longer periods of time and in more open-ended ways.
-Fewer toys also increases the chances of the toys making it back to the shelf.
-It’s not nearly as overwhelming to put away a few things as it is for many.
-Toys placed individually on the shelf, in low trays or in shallow baskets, make choices easier too.
+Fewer toys helps the child focus, engage for longer periods of time and in more open-ended ways.
+It also increases the chances of the toys making it back to the shelf.
+It’s not nearly as overwhelming to put away a few things.
+Toys individually placed on the shelf and in low trays or shallow baskets make choices easier too.